ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 the quality management plan and the quality checklist used by the project team to focus on the most important

 activities in the course of the project.

+Our organization adheres to ISO 9126 standards in the software development, therefore the OMS system will be

+developed and implemented in accordance with these standards.
+The ISO 9126 standard defines specified

+software characteristics, as well as the process of evaluating software quality (Abran, 2003).
+According to these

+standards, there are six general characteristics of quality software: Functionality (the existence of software

+functions or their designated properties), Reliability (ability of the software to maintain the level of performance

+under defined conditions, during the specified period), Usability (sustainability for use, or complexity for the end

+user), Efficiency (the relationship between the level of performance of the software and the amount of resources

+that are used under named conditions), Sustainability (the ability of the software to easily support future

+modifications), Portability (the ability of software to be transferred from one workplace to another).